GabrieleC/go-game-of-life/README.md

 * Use Spacebar to play/pause the game
 * Use Left and Right arrow keys to go back and forward in the game history
 * Use Top and Down arrow keys to increase and decrease speed
+* Use N and M to zoom in and out
+* Use WASD to navigate in the universe
 * Quit with Q key